timothysanders/math-015/ch2/ch2-notes.md

 - `ℝ` is used to notate "set of real numbers"
 - `∅` is used to notate an "empty set"
 ### Definitions
-- `set`: collection of objects or things
+- `set`: collection of objects, things, numbers
 - `elements/members`: objects or things in a set
 - `well defined set`: sets where there is a particular way of determining for sure whether or not an item is a member of a set
 - `roster notation/listing notation`: method of describing a set by listing each element of the set inside the symbols `{}`